ShuAyRu/PGCB-Bangladesh-Loadshed-Data-Extract/README.md

 A client-side JavaScript utility to uncover hidden **Demand (MW)** and **Loadshedding** data columns on the Bangladesh power grid hourly generation portal.

-The website developers hidden these metrics using broken HTML comment tags, causing table misalignment.
+The website developers hid these metrics using broken HTML comment tags, causing table misalignment.
 This script surgically extracts the hidden data from the browser's memory, mathematically recalculates the true values, and restores the table layout smoothly without breaking frontend application frameworks.

 ## 🚀 How to Use It

 You can run this script directly inside your browser without installing anything.

 ### Step 1: Open the Dashboard
-Navigate to the official Bangladesh power grid generation updates page.
+Navigate to the official [PGCB Hourly Generation Portal](https://erp.powergrid.gov.bd/w/generations/view_generations).
-> **Important:** If you have run previous layout scripts, refresh the page to ensure you have a clean slate.

 ### Step 2: Open Developer Console
 * Press `F12` (or `Ctrl + Shift + I` on Windows/Linux, `Cmd + Option + I` on Mac).